xkollar/xkollar.github.io/data/posts/2025-12-25-tech-interview-i.markdown

-After quick pause to wonder about how the interviewer managed to include a hyperlink in his speech you return back to your role of an interviewee and start thinking.
-The question is a bit vague, but I know what the question is asking.
+After quick pause to wonder about how the interviewer managed to include a hyperlink in his speech you return back to your role of an interviewee and start thinking: "The question is a bit vague, but I know what it is asking.
 Or at least I think I do.
-Perhaps I should ask some clarifying questions?
+Perhaps I should ask some clarifying questions?"

 After a short moment you say: